Mini Sessions – Why or Why Not? | Issaquah Family Photographer

 Mini Sessions are not for shy kids or busy toddlers.

-The two biggest excuses I hear from parents about their reasoning for needing a mini session is that their child has a short attention span for photos.
 Hello!
-They are kids, of course they have a short attention span for photos.
+They are kids, of course, they have a short attention span for photos.
 Let’s be honest, my own husband has a short attention span for photos.
-No matter what type of session you have with me, I’m not asking your child to sit and “perform” or smile perfectly for the camera.
-Instead a session is about playfully capturing those smiles and their personality.
+My approach to family photos is not asking your child to sit and “perform” or smile perfectly for the camera.
+Instead, a session is about playfully capturing those smiles and their personality.

 Parents are usually surprised by their favorite photos from their family session.

-One last thing to consider is that you will spend the same amount of time preparing for a mini session as you will for regular family photos.
-From booking the session, planning out outfits for everyone, getting everyone cleaned and dressed and to the location on time – none of that changes with the length of your session.
-If you’re putting in that much effort, why not get the full benefits of a family session and feel less pressure in the process?
+You will spend the same amount of time preparing for a mini-session as you will for regular family photos.
+From booking the session, planning out outfits, getting everyone cleaned and dressed and to the location on time – none of that changes with the length of your session.
+You’re putting in the effort.
+Why not have the full benefits of a family session and feel less pressure in the process?

 Comments +